People's Volunteer Army: Fifth Phase Campaign (22 April–22 May 1951)

-Stalemate (June 10, 1951 – July 27, 1953)
+Stalemate (10 June 1951–27 July 1953)

-The UN counterattack in the aftermath of the Chinese Spring Offensive stabilized the front roughly along the 38th Parallel.
-The rest of the war involved little territory change, large-scale bombing of the population in the north, and lengthy peace negotiations, which started in Kaesong on July 10, 1951.
+The UN counterattack in the aftermath of the spring offensive stabilized the front roughly along the 38th parallel.
+The rest of the war involved little territory change, large-scale bombing of the population in the north, and lengthy peace negotiations, which started in Kaesong on 10 July 1951.
 Even during the peace negotiations, combat continued.
 For the UN forces, the goal was to recapture all of what had been South Korea before an agreement was reached in order to avoid loss of any territory and the PVA attempted similar operations.
 A major issue of the negotiations was repatriation of POWs.
 The Chinese and North Koreans insisted on forcible repatriation, while the UN insisted on voluntary repatriation.
 The war continued until the Chinese and North Koreans eventually dropped this issue.

-On November 29, 1952, U.S. President-elect Dwight D. Eisenhower fulfilled a campaign promise by going to Korea to find out what could be done to end the war.
-With the UN's and PVA's acceptance of India's proposal for an armistice, fighting ended July 27, 1953, by which time the front line was back around the proximity of the 38th Parallel.
-A demilitarized zone (DMZ) was established along the Military Demarcation Line, which is patrolled to this day by North Korean troops on one side and South Korean and American troops on the other.
+On 29 November 1952 U.S. President-elect Dwight D. Eisenhower fulfilled a campaign promise by going to Korea to find out what could be done to end the war.
+With the UN's and PVA's acceptance of India's proposal for an armistice, fighting ended 27 July 1953, by which time the front line was back around the proximity of the 38th parallel.
+A demilitarized zone was established along the Military Demarcation Line, which is patrolled to this day by North Korean troops on one side and South Korean and American troops on the other.